-Methods
+Chapter 3 Methods

 The research instrument employed in this study was a self-complete mail-back survey questionnaire.
 The survey questionnaire, designed in conjunction with CCT, focused particularly on those people who live in Akaroa for most of the year, and those who own property in Akaroa, but are generally non-resident.
 The non-resident respondents were identified with the assistance of Christchurch City Council (to whom they pay property rates) and received a postal survey (Postal sample).
 The Akaroa Resident sample included residents who derive commercial benefit from cruise ship activity, as well as residents who derive no direct commercial benefit from cruise ship activity.
-A letter to the editor was published in the 10 May edition of The Akaroa Mail, which informed residents that the survey was being undertaken between 15 - 22 May (inclusive).
-The sampling methods and the survey distribution for each sample group are described further below.
+The questionnaire survey was promoted via a letter to the editor published in the 10 May edition of The Akaroa Mail, informing residents that the survey was being undertaken between 15-22 May (inclusive).
+The sampling methods and the survey distribution for each sample group are escribed further below.

-Sampling method and survey distribution
+3.1 Sampling method and survey distribution